PanosEconomou/notes/Quantum_Fields/Boundaries.md

 \{f;z\} = \frac{f'''(z)}{f'(z)} - \frac{3}{2} \left( \frac{f''(z)}{f'(z)} \right)^2.
 $$

 ***Proof:*** This expression is not obvious.
 The first term of each component is what we expect the pullback to be classically (which is derived the standard way).
 The presence of the conformal anomaly in the second term is because in the process of taking the pullback we inevitably encounter the OPE with the stress tensor itself.
 There are more steps here, but I am not sure I can calculate them.

 Mathematically, we can think of it like so.
 The stress-tensor (the operator) transforms under the induced representation of the Virasoro algebra on the Hilbert space, while the classical stress-tensor (the tensor field) transforms under the Witt algebra.
-Therefore, the appearance of the central charge in the transformation law not unexpected.
+Therefore, the appearance of the central charge in the transformation law is not unexpected.
 $$
 \begin{equation}\tag*{$\Box$}\end{equation}
 $$